laminas/tutorials/doc/book/event-manager.md

 While you can't necessarily know all the listeners attached, chances are you can make adequate guesses when necessary in order to set appropriate priority values.

 We advise avoiding setting a priority value unless absolutely necessary.

 ## Custom event objects

-Hopefully some of you have been wondering, "where and when is the Event object created"?
-In all of the examples above, it's created based on the arguments passed to `trigger()` &mdash; the event name, target, and parameters.
-Sometimes, however, you may want greater control over the object.
+As noted earlier, an `Event` instance is created when you call either `trigger()` or `triggerUntil()`, using the arguments passed to each;
+additionally, you can manually create an instance.
+Why would you do so, however?

-As an example, one thing that looks like a code smell is when you have code like
+One thing that looks like a code smell is when you have code like this:
-this:

 ```php
 $routeMatch = $e->getParam('route-match', false);